RichardGarza/MadLibs/README.md

 # MadLibs

-This is my attempt at a Python-based MadLibs game.
+This is a Python-based MadLibs game.